-We want to know how students have experienced this change and how they think it could be improved.
+We wanted to know how students have experienced this change and how they thought it could be improved.

-We would like to know more about what technology universities and colleges have used.
-What has worked and what hasn’t?
+We wanted like to know more about what technology universities and colleges have used.
+What worked and what hasn’t?

 The quality of learning and teaching is paramount.
 So, how can high-quality digital teaching and learning can continue at scale?

-The changes we have seen may also present opportunities for the longer term – in which case we would like to get a better understanding of what they are.
+The changes we have seen may also present opportunities for the longer term – so we wanted to get a better understanding of what they are.

 We are especially concerned about the issue of 'digital poverty'.
 Do students always have the right technology and access to an environment suited to this way of learning?
 Our initial research suggests that this is not always the case.

-To explore these issues, we have published a call for evidence.
-Information received from the call will help inform the recommendations of the review and to identify case studies.
+To explore these issues, we published a call for evidence.
+Information received from the call will help inform the recommendations of the review and identify case studies.

-The two main questions we would like to ask students are:
+The two main questions we asked students were:

 - What has been your experience of the shift to remote teaching and learning since the start of the coronavirus pandemic?